Which states don’t have a franchise tax in 2026?

 Complete list of states without franchise taxes

-Just remember, each state still collects revenue somehow, so consider the complete picture before choosing a home base.
+The states below are often marketed as "no franchise tax" jurisdictions, though some impose privilege-style taxes under different names.
+Each state still collects revenue somehow, so consider the complete picture before choosing a home base.

 State Franchise Tax?
 What you pay instead Formation upsides you'll notice